Car stereo buying guide

 The car stereo is the centerpiece of any car audio system.
 With so many to choose from, how do you pick the right one?
 This article will help you narrow down your choices to get the right stereo for you and your car or truck.

 hy get a new car stereo?
-A new car stereo (also known as a car receiver or head unit) will give you better sound and more playback options than the typical factory stereo.
+A new car stereo (also known as a car receiver or head unit) will give you better sound, more connectivity, and more playback options than the typical factory stereo.
 We'll discuss these topics and more while asking a few basic questions about how you use your stereo.
-And if you have any questions, you can contact one of our adviors (like Ivy, pictured above) at any time.
-They're patient, friendly, and eager to help.
+And if you have any questions, you can contact one of our advisors (like Ivy, pictured above) at any time.
+They're patient, friendly, knowledgeable, and eager to help.

 Better sound quality

 Superior built-in power and better circuit design mean that an aftermarket car stereo isn't just louder than the typical factory stereo, it also produces cleaner, richer, more-detailed sound.
 Enhanced tone controls mean that you can do a better job of fine-tuning the music the way you want it.

-Touchscreens make it easy to control the stereo, adjust settings, plot your route, and integrate your smartphone.
+Touchscreens can make it easy to control the stereo, adjust settings, plot your route, and integrate your smartphone.